-(b) Exclusions from gross income.-The following items shall not be included in gross income and shall be exempt from taxation under this title:
+(b) Exclusions from gross income.-The following items shall not be included in gross income and shall be exempt from taxation under this chapter:

-ART.
-22(b)-1.
-Exemptions-Exclusions from gross income.-Certain items of income specified in section 22(b) are exempt from tax and may be excluded from gross income.
+SEC.
+19.22(b)-1.
+Exemptions-Exclusions from gross income.--Certain items of income specified in section 22(1, are exempt from tax and may be excluded from gross income.
 These items, however, are exempt only to the extent and in the amount specified.
-No other items are exempt from gross income except (1) those items of income which are, under the Constitution, not taxable by the Federal Government; (2) those items of income which are exempt from tax on income under the provisions of any Act of Congress not inconsistent with or repealed by the Act; (3) the income exempted under the provisions of section 116.
-Since the tax is imposed on net income, the exemption referred to above is not to be confused with the deductions allowed by section 23 and other provisions of the Act to be made from gross income in computing net income.
-As to other items not to be included in gross income, see sections 112 and 119 and Supplements G, H, I, and J.
+(No other items are exempt from gross income except (1) those items of income which are, under the Constitution, not taxable by the Federal Government; (2) those items of income which are exempt from tax on income under the provisions of any Act of Congress still in effect; and (3) the income exempted under the provisions of section 116.
+Since the tax is imposed on net income, the exemption referred to above is not to be confused with the deductions allowed by section 23 and other provisions of the Internal Revenue Code to be made from gross income in computing net income.
+As to other items not to be included in gross income, see sections 112 and 119 and Supplements G, H, I, and J (sections 201 to 252, inclusive).
+Section 607(f) of the Merchant Marine Act of 1936, as amended by section 28 of the Act of June 23, 1938 (52 Stat.
+961), and changed to section 607(h), reads as follows: